 Step 6: State and Federal Compliance

 In addition to the City of Chicago regulations outlined above, new RFEs may need to comply with State and Federal regulations related to taxation, employment, and health.

 Step 7: Recurring Inspections

 In addition to initial inspections, RFEs are subject to recurring inspections.
 RFEs with seating are subject to a scheduled “Restaurant Inspection” from DOB at the time of license renewal.
 CDPH will also conduct unscheduled routine inspections and respond to complaints regarding the RFE in order to ensure continued compliance.
-The Chicago Guide to Restaurants and Retail Food Establishments and the Restaurant Start-up Program contain additional information on facility inspection and restaurant resources.
+The Restaurant Start-up Program contains additional information on facility inspection and restaurant resources.